react-navigation/react-navigation.github.io/docs/tab-based-navigation.md

 // You can import Ionicons from @expo/vector-icons if you use Expo or
 // react-native-vector-icons/Ionicons otherwise.
 import Ionicons from 'react-native-vector-icons/Ionicons';
-import { createBottomTabNavigator } from 'react-navigation';
+import { createBottomTabNavigator, createAppContainer } from 'react-navigation';

 export default createBottomTabNavigator(
   {